 Broward County has one of the largest Holocaust survivor populations in the United States.

-The Holocaust Survivors Assistance Program at Goodman JFS is dedicated to providing compassionate support to survivors of the Shoah by coordinating benefits and services tailored to meet their unique present-day needs.
+The Holocaust Survivor Assistance Program at Goodman JFS is dedicated to providing compassionate support to survivors of the Holocaust by coordinating benefits and services tailored to meet their unique present-day needs.

 Our professional staff has the expertise to identify – and the sensitivity to address – the healthcare, social, financial and emotional needs of Jewish survivors of the Nazi atrocities.

 As the social service organization selected by the Claims Conference to provide resources to survivors in Broward County, we can help those in our community qualify and apply for compensation, restitution and a wide range of programs and services.

 Goodman JFS of Broward is committed to honoring the dignity of Holocaust survivors while providing the care and support needed to improve the quality of their lives.

 The governments of many countries that participated in the atrocities have set aside monies as “reparations” for survivors.
 Though the destruction of Jewish lives during the Holocaust is impossible to repair, the reparations are intended to provide restitution, compensation and some relief for victims.